markusvoelter/ProgrammingBasics/doc/chapter02_testing/index.md

 ![](TestingSheets/AnotherExample.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A070f5d99-4e80-4529-a7cc-03acd3a7433d%28chapter02_testing%29%2F2522748330434301191)

-The first two columns are constants.
+The first two columns are just values.
 The third column sums up the first and the second.
 It uses an alternative way of referencing cells: instead of using their absolute coordinates, we use relative navigation. `l` goes one cell to the left, `ll` two, and so on (there are similar